nitindermohan/oak-new-docs/content/docs/manuals/app-catalog/catalog.md

 ---

 ![header](header.png)
-Here you'll find some examples of applications with their respective SLA template that you can use right away to test out Oakestra.
+Here, you'll find some examples of applications with their respective SLA template that you can use right away to test out Oakestra.

 ## Nginx Client-Server with Load Balancing
 ![Minecraft Preview](balancing.png)

-To test out the balancing capabilities of Oakestra, we can deploy a simple Nginx server with a client that sends requests to the server.
-By assigning a Round-Robin balanced semantic IP to a Nginx service.
+To test out the balancing capabilities of Oakestra, we can deploy a simple Nginx server and a client that sends requests to a Round-Robin balanced semantic IP assigned to the server.
 When scaling up the Nginx service, the client requests will automatically be balanced across the service's instances.

 {{< link-card
  title="Nginx Client-Server Example"
  description="create load-balanced nginx servers" href="../nginx-client-server-with-load-balancing/"
  target="_blank"
 >}}

 ## Cloud/Edge Gaming: Minecraft